shivali-joshi/-cache-potentially-time-consuming-computations-in-R-Programming-Language/README.md

 ### Introduction
+This second programming assignment in the course of R programming by John Hopkins University.

+###Assignment Description:
-This second programming assignment will require you to write an R function that is able to cache potentially time-consuming computations.
+Write an R function that is able to cache potentially time-consuming computations.

 For example, taking the mean of a numeric vector is typically a fast operation.
 However, for a very long vector, it may take too long to compute the mean, especially if it has to be computed repeatedly (e.g.